Exercise may not just help seniors physically – some experts believe it can help with cognitive issues as well.

 Tai chi is another option to improve balance and core strength in seniors.
 According to the Harvard Health Publication, a newsletter of the Harvard Medical School (HMC), tai chi, which is often described as “meditation in motion,” “might well be called ‘medication’ in motion.’”
 Experts believe tai chi can help the elderly achieve muscle strength, aerobic conditioning, balance and flexibility.
 Some believe it also makes a positive impact on arthritis, bone density, breast cancer, heart disease, high blood pressure, sleep problems, stroke paralysis and Parkinson’s disease.

-For more information and links to resources, please visit the President’s Council on Fitness and Sports website, and download a copy of Homewatch CareGivers’ Guide to Senior Health and Wellness.
+For more information and links to resources, please visit the President’s Council on Fitness and Sports website.

 Is what you know about caregiving actually true?
 We break down six common misconceptions and give you the facts.

 Background checks can provide a sense of security for loved ones when they bring a caregiver into the lives of their loved one who needs assistance.

 This article looks at a new study that found interactions with strangers can make people happier.
 Consider that a caregiver is a stranger at first, but such a relationship has the potential to make someone feel less lonely and more connected.